-- All registered voters have received a mailing containing a Fast Pass Tag and Card. - Fast Pass Tag has bar code on the other side. - Do not refer to the Fast Pass Tag and Card as voter ID. - Tilt the screen so that red box is seen in "Scan Barcode" mode. - Place the Fast Pass Tag or Card on the red rectangle as shown on the right. - The bar code must be facing up for the E-Poll Book to scan the Fast Pass Tag or Card.
+- Voters receive a Fast Pass Tag yearly. - The Fast Pass Tag comes in many versions.
+It can be a rectangle, a circle or digital. - The digital version would be on the voter's cell phone. - If a voter provides a Fast Pass Tag, you may scan it to find the voter's record, using the correct graphic on the Poll Pad Mat. - Tilt the screen so that red box is seen in "Scan Barcode" mode. - Place the Fast Pass Tag or Card on the red rectangle as shown on the right. - The bar code must be facing up for the E-Poll Book to scan the Fast Pass Tag or Card.

 - 3. IF IT IS A PRIMARY ELECTION, Inspector(s) must confirm party enrollment. - 4.
-Inspector #2 removes a ballot from the ballot package.
-Queens see Appendix for Tri-Lingual Ballot procedure.
-Be sure to X the next number on the manual tally sheet on the back of the Return of Canvass. - 5.
+When you open a package and hand out ballots, start with the first row.
+X the number 1 on the manual tally sheet on the back of the Return of Canvass, then number 2 and continue until you X both rows ending with 50.
+When you get to 50 your package will be empty.
+Continue this process with each package of ballots.
+Note: You must keep this sheet on the ED Table and current so that we can do ballot accountability during the day. - 5.
 Inspector #2 places the ballot inside the black striped privacy sleeve and reminds the voter that the sleeve contains voting instructions.
 The voter is directed to the Privacy Booths.
 Note: Privacy sleeves MUST be given to every voter. - 6.
 Give the voter an "I Voted" sticker.
 If there are children with the voter, offer them a Future Voter sticker.